About Wyndlair Puppies:

 Show/Breeding Prospect Puppies:

 Unlike most top Collie breeding programs, our general policy is that we do not sell show prospect puppies to show homes, choosing instead to sell those puppies to family pet homes.
 Only under special circumstances do we consider it.
-In the United States, it would only be to approved Collie Club of America members that have significant experience in the breed and have demonstrated a high level of ethics and integrity.
+In the United States, it would only be to approved Collie Club of America members that have significant experience in the breed and have demonstrated a high level of success in the show ring, and ethics and integrity in the breed.
 Internationally, we will consider placing show prospects with approved breeders looking to improve the Collie breed in their country.
 Show/Breeding prospects are not sold before 10 weeks of age.
-Prices start at $2,500.00, and professional handler & breeding terms would likely apply.
+Prices start at $2,500.00, and professional handler & breeding terms usually apply.
 Please contact us for international requirements and prices.

 Due to our commitment to keep our numbers low, we occasionally make top adult bloodstock available to approved Collie Club of America members.
 If you are looking for a top-flight special to campaign in the Conformation ring, or an elite foundation stud dog or brood bitch to build your breeding program from, this may be the single most important purchase you will ever make.
 Wyndlair Collies have made a major impact for many successful fanciers, breeders and breeding programs around the world.
 Prices for these individuals range from $3,500.00 - $12,000.00, depending on champion status, progeny and age.
 Please contact us for international rates and requirements.